 When we look at the earth from space, there are no national boundaries, conflicts, agendas, or disappointments.
 There is only beauty!
 Once we learn to view life from beyond the map, it’s pretty much the same scenario.
 It’s a beautiful treasure of wonderment and awe.

-I hope you have enjoyed this series of articles!
+I hope you have enjoyed this series of articles on beliefs!